 May 14th– Yellow Day or Rose Day

-Couples apparently wear yellow on this significant day and exchange roses or flowers.
+In May, couples wear yellow on this significant day and exchange roses or flowers.
 You will see special rose bouquets and flower arrangements for this day at many different stores.
-Singles also eat a yellow curry this day to let everyone know they are still single, lonely, and hungry.

 June 14th– Kiss Day